UCLNatSci/2024/NSCI0033/_sources/classicalmechanics/newtonslaws.md

 Forces on a plumb bob hanging just above a location of longitude $ \lambda $ on the Earth's surface.
 The primed axes shown form a rotating reference frame in which the bob appears stationary.
 From Fowles and Cassiday.
 ```

-Let us now think about each of the terms in {eq}`eq:eomrot` and the form they take for our simple example of a hanging bob at rest in this frame of reference.
+Let us now think about each of the terms in Equation {eq}`eq:eomrot` and the form they take for our simple example of a hanging bob at rest in this frame of reference.
 Firstly, the bob is stationary and not accelerating in this frame, hence $ \mathbf{a'} = 0 $.
 The centrifugal force on the bob, since we have placed it at the origin position $ \mathbf{r'} = 0 $, must also be zero.
 There is no transverse force as we are assuming the Earth rotates at a steady rate and so $ \dot{\omega} = 0 $.
 Because the bob is at rest in this frame, $ \mathbf{v'} = 0 $, which means the Coriolis force is zero.
 Thus, the only surviving term is $ \mathbf{F} $, the sum of the real forces on the bob.
-There is another term we have to include, which was not derived in the work leading to {eq}`eq:eomrot`.
+There is another term we have to include, which was not derived in the work leading to Equation {eq}`eq:eomrot`.
 Since our coordinate axes are rotating about a particular direction, _as well as their origin undergoing a translational motion_, we need to add an apparent force of the form $ -m \mathbf{A_0} $, linked to the acceleration associated with the translational part of the motion.
 Hence, in our reference frame, the equation of motion for the bob is equivalent to

 ```{math}
 \mathbf{F} - m \mathbf{A_0} = 0.